WakiMak/trentent.github.io-forked/_posts/2015-03-20-pvs-target-device-update-script-supplemental-file-windowsupdate-cmd-updatehfs-vbs.md

         If SMTPUserID = "" then
           writelog("No SMTP user ID was specified, even though SMTP Authentication was configured for " & strAuthType & ".
 Attempting to switch to anonymous authentication...") strAuthType = "cdoanonymous"
-          If strAuthPassword &lt;&gt; "" then writelog("You have specified a SMTP password, but no user ID has been configured for authentication.
+          If strAuthPassword <> "" then writelog("You have specified a SMTP password, but no user ID has been configured for authentication.
 Check the INI file (" & sINI & ") again and re-run the script.")
         Else
           if strAuthPassword = "" then writelog("You have specified a SMTP user ID, but have not specified a password.
 Switching to anonymous authentication.") strAuthType = "cdoanonymous"
         End if
-        If strAuthPassword &lt;&gt; "" then writelog("SMTP password configured, but hidden...")
+        If strAuthPassword <> "" then writelog("SMTP password configured, but hidden...")

       End If
     End If